bbalakriz/rhoai-observability/README.md

 ### Namespace Configuration

-The monitoring configuration is currently tuned for the `vllm` namespace.
+The monitoring configuration is currently tuned for the `model-namespace` namespace.
 To monitor models in different namespaces:

-1. Edit `manifests/observability/observability.yaml`
+1. Edit `observability.yaml`
 2. Update the PodMonitor resources (lines 750-790) to include your target namespaces
 3. Reapply the configuration